-Join Kelly McCathran for an in-depth discussion in this video Merge Drawing mode vs. Object Drawing mode, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Merge Drawing mode vs. Object Drawing mode, part of Learning Flash Animation.

 In this video, we're going to cover drawing shapes in Flash.
 Feel free to try this along with me, to pause and rewind, and practice.
 Now, a note before we get started.
 All of the Drawing tools that you'll use in Flash create vector shapes, which means they're infinitely scalable.
 So, your Pen tool, your Rectangle and Oval tool, your Pencil, the Primitive Drawing tools will all be creating scalable, small file size art.

 So to start, before I create a new document, I'm going to switch to my favorite workspace using the Workspace Switcher on your Application Bar across the top.
 So, Classic is my favorite workspace.
 And once I'm on Classic, I'll choose File > New.
 In the new document window, I always leave it on Action Script 3, and click OK.
 And now, I'm going to go to my View menu, Magnification > Fit in Window.
 I have assigned a keyboard shortcut to that to be Cmd+0 on the Mac, or Ctrl+ 0 on the PC.
 And you can do that on the Mac under Flash keyboard shortcuts, or on the PC under your Edit menu keyboard shortcuts.